mliew21396/remote-work-u3/week-7/group-project/README.md

 **Do NOT look at the tests if you are not person 1!**

-If you have a three person group, follow the graphic to see who should do which roles.
+Please follow the graphics at the bottom of the page to determine who should do which roles.

-## Release 0: Translate Tests into User Stories (Person 1)
+## Release 0: Tests to User Stories

 Look at the `tests.js` file in this directory.